 Welcome to ENGGYAC!
 The PD&M Subcouncil strives to create programming and networking opportunities, specifically targeted at helping early career engineers connect with mentors, and resources that can aid in your growth and development.
 Check out our podcast and look out for upcoming “Preparing to Launch” series events.

 Alexander Grams, ENGGYAC PD & Mentorship Subcouncil Chair

 B.Sc.
 Mech.
 Eng.
 ‘13

-My name is Maisam Al-Mehdawy and I am the Chair of ENGGYAC’s Women & Diversity (W&D) Subcouncil.
-The W&D team focuses on encouraging equity, diversity and inclusion within the engineering profession.
+My name is Maisam Al-Mehdawy and I am the Chair of ENGGYAC’s Equity, Diversity & Inclusion (EDI) Subcouncil.
+The EDI team focuses on encouraging equity, diversity and inclusion within the engineering profession.
 We strive to create a supportive and inclusive space for all community members.

 Congratulations to the class of 2021 on achieving this great milestone and welcome to the alumni family!
 You have experienced setbacks and failures but also advancements and accomplishments.
 Don’t be afraid to carve out your own path, you now have all the tools you need!

 As a member of the ENGGYAC community, you will receive career guidance and mentorship from fellow alumni members and will have many opportunities to network and engage with industry leaders.
 You will discover the diverse ways your career path can be structured by participating in the many community events and initiatives ENGGYAC offers.

 Good luck on your next adventure!

 B.Sc.
 Civil Eng.
 ‘12